 Loren Holmes has 15 years’ experience in design communications for the built environment and arts sectors across London, Melbourne and Perth.
 Having spent her career honing her design skills to distil complex information into clearly defined messages, Loren has a particular knack for conveying ideas and knowledge.
-As a director of To & Fro Studio, Loren drives design across all fields – from working with clients to develop unique brand identities and websites, to delivering unique, detail-rich printed publications.

 In addition to her design communications work, Loren teaches within the Architecture and Landscape Architecture streams at UWA’s School of Design.
 She holds degrees in Architecture (Royal Melbourne Institute of Technology) and Environmental Design (University of Western Australia).

 Rosie Halsmith has more than 10 years’ experience in the design and creative industries.
 As a director of To & Fro Studio, Rosie specialises in the application of the design process to clearly communicate complex ideas.
-She works strategically across all projects, running visioning workshops to clearly define project and brand direction and implementing effective communication plans that are grounded in research and analysis.
-Rosie understands the impact of new and traditional medias, and is able to suggest the most appropriate medium to communicate a client’s message.